mialkin/docs/unix/linux/glossary.md

 ### systemctl

-The systemctl may be used to introspect and control the state of the "systemd" system and service manager.
+The **systemctl** is a controlling interface and inspection tool for the widely-adopted init system and service manager systemd.

 ### systemd